Appeal Against the Actions of a Bailiff

 Structure your business in Belarus with legal support — division, acquisition, and reorganization without risks!

-The Economic Procedure Code of Belarus clearly states that an appeal against a bailiff’s actions must be submitted to the court located in the same district as the enforcement body.
-Filing a complaint in the wrong jurisdiction will result in its return.
-For example, if the enforcement body is in one District of the city, applying to a court in the other is procedurally incorrect.
+Under the Economic Procedure Code of Belarus, a complaint against a bailiff’s actions must be filed with the court located in the same district as the enforcement authority.
+Filing in the wrong jurisdiction results in the complaint being returned without consideration.

-The legal timeframe for appealing a bailiff’s actions is also regulated.
-A complaint must be filed within 10 days from the date the decision was issued by the head of the enforcement agency.
-This decision is typically sent by registered mail with proof of delivery.
-In cases of inaction or unlawful conduct, the 10-day period begins either on the date of the action or when the complainant becomes aware of it.
+The 10-day period for filing a court complaint runs from the date the head of the enforcement authority’s decision is received — this decision is typically sent by registered mail with delivery confirmation.
+In cases of inaction or unlawful conduct not preceded by a formal decision, the 10-day period runs from the date of the action or from the date the complainant becomes aware of it.

 Our Services